codemastermick/ng-devops/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d17298f06631349f0f8c/maintainability)](https://codeclimate.com/github/codemastermick/ng-devops/maintainability)
 [![Greenkeeper badge](https://badges.greenkeeper.io/codemastermick/ng-devops.svg)](https://greenkeeper.io/)

-This project is an Angular 8 app with a focus on making the actual development easier by leaving all the menial tasks to clever npm scripts, git hooks and Travis CI
+This project is an Angular 8 app with a focus on making the actual development process easier by leaving all the menial tasks to clever scripts, git hooks and Travis CI

 ## Getting Started

 To get started with this project you will need to do a few things first to enable all the features of the CI pipeline.
 For a more detailed explanation of the steps you can check the wiki out on [First Steps](https://github.com/codemastermick/ng-devops/wiki/First-Steps).

 Create an account with Travis CI if you don't have one, then enable this repository to get started with the basic pipeline.